 Laura’s musical journey began at her grandmother’s organ where she was encouraged to never give up and expand on her musical horizons in every way possible.
 She first started playing the violin when she was 8 years old and played in many ensembles including the Christmas candlelight processional at Epcot Center in Disney world.

-A now devout learner, she decided to expand her musical repertoire over the years by studying different instruments such as cello, viola, flute, clarinet, saxophone, ukulele, guitar and drums.
+A now devout learner, she decided to expand her musical repertoire over the years by studying different instruments such as cello, viola, flute, clarinet, saxophone, ukulele, guitar, and drums.
 As far back as middle school, Laura also studied vocal while participating in choir.
-She attended Sayreville High school where she enrolled in the first ever recording arts program named Fedora Productions.
-Through this experience, she earned a scholarship to Princeton University where studied music composition, theory and ethnomusicology, musicology where she received undergraduate and graduate degrees.
+She attended Sayreville High school where she enrolled in the first-ever recording arts program named Fedora Productions.
+Through this experience, she earned a scholarship to Princeton University where she studied music composition, theory, and ethnomusicology, musicology where she received undergraduate and graduate degrees.